starling021/rat-n/substrate/README.md

 # About Mouse Substrate

-    INFO: Mouse Substrate (MPL Substrate) is a package that can be installed on the target iOS device after receiving remote control to run substrate commands and services.
+    Mouse Substrate (MPL Substrate) is a package that can be installed on the target iOS device after receiving remote control to run substrate commands and services.

 ***

 # Getting started

-    INFO: If you are using Mouse Payload Loader (MPL) to remotely access iOS device, you can install or uninstall Mouse Substrate (MPL Substrate) using Mouse CLI msub command.
+    If you are using Mouse Payload Loader (MPL) to remotely access iOS device, you can install or uninstall Mouse Substrate (MPL Substrate) using Mouse CLI msub command.

 > msub